klamt-lab/MCS_growth-coupling/README.md

 4. **MCS_4_ACP.m**

-   Computes exhaustively all minimal cut sets up to three gene knockouts for the strongly growth-coupled, ATP-coupled and substrate-uptake coupled production of ethanol with *E. coli*.
+   Computes **exhaustively all minimal cut sets up to three gene knockouts for the strongly growth-coupled, ATP-coupled and substrate-uptake coupled production of ethanol** with *E. coli*.
 A subnetwork/core network (ca. 600 reactions) of the iML1515 is used to shorten the computation runtime.
-   The minimum ATP maintenace demand from the original iML1515 is omitted.
+   The minimum ATP maintenace demand from the original *iML1515* model is omitted.
 Finally, the relationships between the MCS sets of the different coupling types are plotted.

 Other functions required for the scripts above:
 -----------------------------------------------